martiansideofthemoon/rankgen/README.md

 ## RankGen - Improving Text Generation with Large Ranking Models

 This is the official repository for our preprint, [RankGen - Improving Text Generation with Large Ranking Models](https://arxiv.org/abs/2205.09726).
 RankGen is a 1.2 billion encoder model which maps prefixes and generations from any pretrained English language model to a shared vector space.
 RankGen can be used to rerank multiple full-length samples from an LM, and it can also be incorporated as a scoring function into beam search to significantly improve generation quality (0.85 vs 0.77 [MAUVE](https://arxiv.org/abs/2102.01454), 75% preference according to humans annotators who are English writers).
+RankGen can also be used like a dense retriever, and achieves state-of-the-art performance on [literary retrieval](https://relic.cs.umass.edu/leaderboard.html).

 This repository contains human evaluation data, links to HuggingFace-compatible model checkpoints, and code to integrate RankGen in beam search on HuggingFace models.
 RankGen is trained by fine-tuning the T5-XL encoder using the [T5X library](https://github.com/google-research/t5x).